 Banana Circle Section View

 Much of the information is derived directly from the curriculum presented in our courses and is a reflection of our take on Permaculture.
-The project of the Course Compendium is a massive undertaking and we welcome any feedback to help drive it forward.
+The project of the PDC Handbook is a massive undertaking and we welcome any feedback to help drive it forward.

-The Website is structured to echo the 14 chapters of Bill Mollison’s Permaculture: A Designers’ Manual with an additional three sections to come: Food Fermentation (Bill actually considers his most important work to be his book Ferment and Human Nutrition), Natural Building and Animal Systems (emphasizing Holistic Management).
+The Website is structured to echo the 14 chapters of Bill Mollison’s Permaculture: A Designers’ Manual with an additional three sections: Food Fermentation (Bill actually considers his most important work to be his book Ferment and Human Nutrition), Natural Building and Animal Systems (emphasizing Holistic Management).

 This is also the same framework in which we organize our Permaculture Design Courses (PDC).
 We find that people come to our regular TreeYo Permaculture site from googling things like Earthships and swales.
-So we have created this site which will probably take a year to create and will be directing you as well to other places with more information so that we are not reinventing the wheel.
+So we have created this site which is a five year project to create and will be directing you as well to other places with more information so that we are not reinventing the wheel.

 *** If you do use the pics or logos please give us credit on your site as you will see that we do the same.
 Enjoy the website and please do contribute anyway that is of value! ***